chipsalliance/firrtl-spec/spec.md

 3. A variable number of named ports, each being a read port, a write port, or readwrite port.

-4. A non-negative integer literal indicating the read latency for all read ports, which is the number of cycles after setting the port's read address before the corresponding element's value can be read from the port's data field.
+4. A non-negative integer literal indicating the read latency for all read ports, which is the number of cycles of the port's clock after setting the port's read address before the corresponding element's value can be read from the port's data field.

 5. A positive integer literal indicating the write latency for all write ports, which is the number of cycles of the port's clock after setting the port's write address and data before the corresponding element within the memory holds the new value.